What’s the most common style essence?

 Also, people who share the same style type often don’t share a strong literal resemblance.
 This is due to a variety of reasons, including that people with the same style type can have very different coloring, and that people with the same style type can have very different ratios of the essences.

 Amber Tamblyn (left) and Miranda Cosgrove (right) I’ve typed as Natural Classic Gamine, but I think the NCG facial morphs have a higher amount of Natural than Amber and Miranda.
-Also, Amber and Miranda may have a higher amount of Gamine.
+And Amber and Miranda may have a higher amount of Gamine.
 Plus the hair and eye colors are quite different, making it even harder to see a resemblance.

 Overall, though, I still think Amber and Miranda harmonize well with the facial morphs, despite that the literal resemblance feels unimpressive.
 I can look at their faces together with the morphs and experience physical and emotional feelings of calm and ease.